venu-shastri/clean-code-craft/introduction.md

 - DRY
 	- Copy and paste is a design error
 	- Referred to as “Once And Only Once” (OAOO).
+	- applying the DRY principle means that we have to ensure that “every piece of code must have a single, unambiguous, authoritative representation within a system
 - Information Hiding
 	- The principle states that one piece of code that calls another piece of code should not know internals about that other piece of code.
 	- information hiding is the basic principle for decomposing systems into modules